JanssenProject/jans/docs/cedarling/cedarling-getting-started.md

 You're now ready to dive deeper into Cedarling.
 From here, you could either:

-- [Pick a language](#getting-started-with-cedarling) and start building with the Cedarling library.
+- [Pick a language](#getting-started-with-cedarling) and get familiar with Cedarling through the language of your choice.
+- See how you can use [TBAC with Cedarling](../cedarling-quick-start-tbac.md).
+- Explore how to use [Cedarling's Unsigned interface](../cedarling-quick-start-unsigned.md).
 - Use the [Cedarling Sidecar](./cedarling-overview.md) for a quick, zero-code deployment.
 - Learn more about [why Cedarling exists](./cedarling-overview.md) and the problems it solves.